nsidc/earthaccess/paper/paper.md

 partner organizations.
-As one example of downstream adoption, icepack -- a finite element library for ice sheet and glacier modeling [@shapero2021] -- replaced its hand-written NSIDC data-fetching routines with `earthaccess` calls, eliminating hard-coded URLs and custom authentication logic.
+As one example of downstream adoption, icepack -- a finite element library for ice sheet and glacier modeling [@shapero2021] -- replaced its hand-written NSIDC data-fetching routines with `earthaccess` calls, eliminating hard-coded URLs and custom authentication logic. `earthaccess` has replaced tens of lines of code across countless NASA data access tutorials, increasing user accessibility and reducing the amount of "getting started" overhead.

 **Multi-institutional development.** Contributors span NASA's Distributed Active Archive Centers (DAACs) — including ASDC, ASF, GES DISC, LP DAAC, NSIDC, OB.DAAC, ORNL DAAC, and PO.DAAC — as well as other federal and academic institutions (USGS, University of New Hampshire), private industry (Coiled, Development Seed),